 “Power and Influence”

-My interest in Ruth’s story arises not only from its obvious parallels to our own time, but also from the fact that it revolves around simple relationship strategies that allowed a few people to enjoy a relatively small social success that contributed directly to the rise of a great nation.
+My present interest in Ruth’s story arises in part from a hypothetical interest in what it would take to truly integrate a refugee into a foreign community.
+But I am also intrigued by the possibility that simple relational strategies enabled a relatively small social success that contributed directly to the rise of a great nation.
 In the modern era I fear that we have relegated social or spiritual change to great men who exert great power through great events.
 Many of us common folk may be asking ourselves: What do my daily actions and relationships have to do with God’s great purposes in the world?
 What can I possibly contribute to the big picture from way down here in the trenches?

 Ruth’s answer to that question will involve demonstrating positions of influence that function alongside social power structures and illustrating relational patterns that make effective use that influence.
 What does all that mean?
 It means that no matter who you are or how much power you hold, you can make deliberate daily choices that will significantly change the way your community functions.
 I don’t know about you, but that sounds pretty encouraging to me.